analog-alex/muzz-go/README.md

 ```

 These tests are located in the test folder and are a simple Python script that performs a sequence of requests to the API.
-You don't need Python installed, as the script is run in a container, but they are quite useful to understand the API.
+You don't need Python installed, as the script is run in a container, but they are quite useful to understand the API/see it working.

 ## API